 The oldest pub in Ireland?
-Head to Seán's in Athlone for a top-quality, historic pub.
+Head to Seán's Bar in Athlone, Co Westmeath for a top-quality, historic pub.

 If there’s one thing the Irish do well it’s a cozy pub, and why wouldn’t we hold that special talent when we’ve had over a millennium to crack the perfect pub code.